EmergeTools/ETSymbolication/Readme.md

 ## Supported Symbols

 You will find available symbols inside the `Symbols` folder.
-Each folder inside represents a different device, for example `iPhone 12,8` represents symbols for the iPhone SE 2nd gen. Files in `Symbols` corresponds to a specific OS version.
+Each folder inside represents a different device.
+For example, `iPhone 12,8` represents symbols for the iPhone SE 2nd gen. Files in `Symbols` correspond to a specific OS version.
 There **can be symbols for multiple frameworks** in a single file.

 A full list of supported symbols can be found below.
 All pairings with a ✅ are supported in the Emerge Tools' [symbolicator](https://www.emergetools.com/symbolicate).